dilettant/thepublicoffice/_posts/inprogress/2012-10-16-dialogue-meetings.md

 * Formats: can we comission people to think..?

 CONTACTED FOR MORE TIPS ON PEOPLE
-Yvonne Roch & Jonas Andersson
+Yvonne Rock & Jonas Anderson

 ### Format
 1. Feedback on report for reading